FlameInTheDark/dtbot/README.md

 * Plays music from Youtube and Soundcloud
 * Plays music from online radiostations
 * Makes polls
-* Announcing is twitch stream is started
+* Announcing if twitch stream is started

 ## How to use